Learn about restraining orders from award-winning Wisconsin family law attorneys

 We'll file papers and evidence so it can be reviewed by the county court.

 There are several forms that need to be filed in order to request a restraining order.
 The forms required are different depending on what type of restraining order is requested.
-You can obtain the forms online or from a restraining order attorney in Wisconsin.
+You can obtain the forms online or from an experienced restraining order attorney in Wisconsin.
+A lawyer can provide document preparation and filing assistance to ensure all paperwork, including the petition and affidavit, is completed correctly and submitted to the appropriate jurisdiction.

-Often there is no proof of harassment or domestic abuse.
+Often, there is no proof of harassment or domestic abuse.
 In these instances, the court must determine which party is more credible.
 Any documentation, photos, videos, recordings, or witnesses you can supply to the court will strengthen your case.
+Corroborating evidence such as medical records, police reports, text messages, emails, and witness testimony can help meet the burden of proof and establish a preponderance of evidence.

 Talk to a Restraining Order Attorney